ibexa/documentation-developer/docs/cookbook/authenticating_a_user_with_multiple_user_providers.md

 # Authenticating a user with multiple user providers

-## Description

 Symfony provides native support for [multiple user providers](http://symfony.com/doc/2.3/book/security.html#using-multiple-user-providers).
 This makes it easy to integrate any kind of login handlers, including SSO and existing 3rd party bundles (e.g. [FR3DLdapBundle](https://github.com/Maks3w/FR3DLdapBundle), [HWIOauthBundle](https://github.com/hwi/HWIOAuthBundle), [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle), [BeSimpleSsoAuthBundle](http://github.com/BeSimple/BeSimpleSsoAuthBundle), etc.).

-However, to be able to use *external* user providers with eZ, a valid eZ user needs to be injected into the repository.
+However, to be able to use *external* user providers with eZ Platform, a valid Platform user needs to be injected into the repository.
 This is mainly for the kernel to be able to manage content-related permissions (but not limited to this).

-Depending on your context, you will either want to create an eZ user *on-the-fly*, return an existing user, or even always use a generic user.
+Depending on your context, you will either want to create a Platform user on-the-fly, return an existing user, or even always use a generic user.

-## Solution

-Whenever an *external* user is matched (i.e. one that does not come from eZ repository, like coming from LDAP), eZ kernel fires an `MVCEvents::INTERACTIVE_LOGIN` event.
+Whenever an *external* user is matched (i.e. one that does not come from Platform repository, like coming from LDAP), eZ Platform kernel fires an `MVCEvents::INTERACTIVE_LOGIN` event.
 Every service listening to this event will receive an `eZ\Publish\Core\MVC\Symfony\Event\InteractiveLoginEvent` object which contains the original security token (that holds the matched user) and the request.

-It's then up to the listener to retrieve an eZ user from the repository and to assign it back to the event object.
+It's then up to the listener to retrieve a Platform user from the repository and to assign it back to the event object.
 This user will be injected into the repository and used for the rest of the request.

-If no eZ user is returned, the anonymous user will be used.
+If no eZ Platform user is returned, the anonymous user will be used.

-### User exposed and security token
+## User exposed and security token

 When an *external* user is matched, a different token will be injected into the security context, the `InteractiveLoginToken`.
-This token holds a `UserWrapped` instance which contains the originally matched user and the *API user* (the one from the eZ repository).
+This token holds a `UserWrapped` instance which contains the originally matched user and the *API user* (the one from the eZ Platform repository).

 Note that the *API user* is mainly used for permission checks against the repository and thus stays *under the hood*.

-### Customizing the user class
+## Customizing the user class

 It is possible to customize the user class used by extending `ezpublish.security.login_listener` service, which defaults to `eZ\Publish\Core\MVC\Symfony\Security\EventListener\SecurityListener`.

 You can override `getUser()` to return whatever user class you want, as long as it implements `eZ\Publish\Core\MVC\Symfony\Security\UserInterface`.

-## Example
+### Example

 Here is a very simple example using the in-memory user provider.